 5 Reasons to Visit Kyambura Gorge

-- Chimpanzees: this is the only place you will see them in Queen Elizabeth National Park, and one of the few sites in Uganda where you can interact with them.
+- Chimpanzees: this is the only place you will find chimps in Queen Elizabeth National Park, and one of the few sites in Uganda where you can interact with them.

 - Unique scenery: Kyambura is a sunken underground rainforest surrounded by cascading cliffs and arid savannah, you won't find a landscape like this anywhere else.

-- Birdwatchers Haven: Kyambura is a paradise for many rare species of bird.
+- Birds abound: Kyambura is a paradise for many rare species of bird.

-- Biodiversity: there are 13 different habitats to explore each with their unique vegetation and mammals.
+- Biodiversity: there are 13 different habitats to explore each with their unique vegetation and habitats, supporting a huge range of wildlife.

-- Getting close to nature: you can experience Kyambura on foot with guided nature walks and chimpanzee trekking.
+- Get close to nature: you can experience Kyambura on foot with guided nature walks, and the chimp treks take you into the heart of the gorge.

 Introduction to Kyambura Gorge

-Situated in the northeastern corner of Queen Elizabeth National Park, Kyambura Game Reserve, in which the gorge lies was created as a buffer zone, protecting the park from encroaching human activities.
+Situated in the northeastern corner of Queen Elizabeth National Park,the gorge lies within Kyambura Game Reserve and was created as a buffer zone, protecting the park from encroaching human activities.

 For those, looking to unwind and enjoy the view, you can take a picnic at the gorge's entrance or admire the exquisite scenery from the viewing platform high above.